niklasekstrom/a314/Software/README.md

 ## How to install

-Software needs to be built and installed for both the Raspberry Pi side and the Amiga side.
+Software needs to be installed on both the Raspberry Pi side and on the Amiga side.

 ### Raspberry Pi